10 Best Vertical Ai Applications for December 2025

 Risk Factors

-- Zero free cash flow margin 0.0%
+- Zero free cash flow generation raising sustainability questions

-- Competition from global travel platforms
+- Competitive intensity from global and regional travel platforms

-Tempus AI, Inc. (TEM)
+Stock #9: Tempus AI, Inc. (TEM)

 | Metric | Value |